Jakobovski/dontbuydell/index.markdown

 # Support
 My laptop broke, hard drive failure.
 I knew Dell laptops were unreliable when I made the purchase(thanks reddit) so I purchased two-year premium support/warranty with the machine.

 **TL;DR it took 37 days for Dell to fix my laptop.** They incompetence of their support team is so absurd its entertaining.
-[You can see shit show for yourself by looking at the screenshots of my conversation with them
+[You can see shit show for yourself by looking at the screenshots of my conversation with them](https://github.com/Jakobovski/dontbuydell/tree/master/support-screenshots).
-](https://github.com/Jakobovski/dontbuydell/tree/master/support-screenshots).
 Take note of the dates and times.

 First thing I do is open a support ticket online with my service tag.
 They tell me I need a new hard drive and I have to fill out a form with my address.
 Problem #1.
 The form does not allow me to select any country other than the USA.
 There is a dropdown for countries but for some reason its disabled (symptom of corporate disease).
 OK so I need to talk to a live person.
 Great, they have Whatsapp support!
 I start the chat and get a bot that sends me the same message twice.